vasmks/portfolio-code-temp/README.md

 - Detector performance varies with art style and page layout.
-- `WhiteBubbleMasker` is designed for light bubble interiors; MA-Net is the optional learned alternative.
+- `WhiteBubbleMasker` is designed for light bubble interiors; MA-Net is the optional segmentation-model alternative.
 - Masking fills selected regions with a flat color and does not reconstruct artwork behind text.
 - Transparent inputs are flattened onto white; images above 8 bits per channel are rejected.
 - OCR quality depends on the lettering style and external OCR models.
-- Translated text is not typeset back into the page.
+- The pipeline does not place translated text back into the image.

 ## Tests